syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set icon to the custom tooltip content.
+Sets icon to the custom tooltip content.